Kongduino/XojoAES/README.md

 02.|20 73 74 72 69 6e 67 21 08 08 08 08 08 08 08 08 | | string!........|
    +------------------------------------------------+ +----------------+

 See?
-With CBC/CTR the cipher is different every time.See?
-With CBC the cipher is different every time.
+With CBC/CTR the cipher is different every time.
 ```

 # Don't use ECB though...